fabianseebacher/qc-hela-viz/README.md

 2. Activate the environment and startup the app from the command line using _python app.py_.
 Specify your ip and a port to provide access from other machines in your local network.
 Remember to allow connections through that port in your firewall whitelist.

 Optional:
-If you want to deploy this in a production environment, e.g. on the web, use Gunicorn/Heroku.
+If you want to deploy in a production environment, e.g. on the web, use Gunicorn/Heroku.

 ## Known issues
 * Color scale in the table is hardcoded for the thresholds for single CV runs.
 Still need to figure out how to make it adapt to
+* Dateplots do not always resize correctly.
+Resizing the window and then maximizing again usually works as a workaround.

 ## Future features
 * Set thresholds for red / yellow / green in a config file.